 We first met local Sydney designer Christel of Christel H. back in 2014, when Marz® Designs was asked to be a part of her ‘Tandem Project’ exhibition.
 With a shared passion for both supporting and promoting local design and manufacturing, she had always been high up on the lists of potential project collaborations for Marz.

 Christel’s work has a seamless blend of modern day manufacturing techniques and the care and precision of hand-worked craftsmanship.
 It was this design process that first caught our attention, and it wasn’t long after that first encounter that ideas began to be workshopped for what is now known as the Furl wall light range.
 We caught up with Christel to explore her work and design studio process and hone in on the design and collaborative process behind the Furl lighting range.

 Let’s start at the beginning; What initially inspired you to become a product designer and what was it that led you to start your own business?

-I’ve always been intrigued with how things come together and the process of tinkering and working with my hands.
+I’ve always been intrigued by how things come together and the process of tinkering and working with my hands.
 First week in high school I discovered my love for woodworking, which led me to enrol in a Visual Arts degree majoring in Woodworking at The Australian National University in Canberra.
-After graduating, unfortunately I was unsuccessful in finding work as my profession was not exactly industrial design, but neither was it a timber trade.
+After graduating, unfortunately, I was unsuccessful in finding work as my profession was not exactly industrial design, but neither was it a timber trade.
 So I decided to start my own business instead (quite naively).

 Tells us a bit about Christel H. – What is it that you do?
 What is your design ethos, how long have you had your business for etc.?